 Finally, data from KIMS, a pharmaco-epidemiological survey of 6000 patients receiving HGH, showed only 32 patients developing diabetes on HGH.
 Most of those patients were obese with a family history of DM.
 In the HypoCC long-term compilation study by Eli Lilly, 1881 patients were followed with control groups.
 There was no increased incidence of diabetes, malignancies or mortality while on HGH.

-It appears as though physicians and the public alike have become anti-hormone due to media hype and sensationalism.
+It appears as though providers and the public alike have become anti-hormone due to media hype and sensationalism.
 Nevertheless, when our hormone levels fall, we deteriorate resulting in less energy and vitality with a greater risk from the illnesses of aging.
 The literature is full of data documenting health and feel-good benefits with less morbidity and mortality from hormone replacement.

 Hormones should be carefully prescribed, monitored and adjusted to physiologic levels.
 Synthetic, non-bio-identical hormones, or chemically altered hormones (Provera, Progestins) should be avoided.
 All natural hormones have scientific, documented benefits at optimum, physiologic levels and detrimental health consequences at lower levels seen with aging.
 GH is no different.